Understanding The Odds: How Do Sports Betting Odds Work

 Table Of Contents:

-There is nothing more important in all sports betting than understanding betting odds.
-The name of the game when trying to win money betting on sports is to find odds that give you a favorable chance to win.
-Therefore, the first step is to understand how betting odds work.
+There is nothing more important to sports betting than understanding betting odds.
+The name of the game when trying to win money betting on sports is to either find odds that give you a favorable chance to win or value in odds you are confident in.
+Therefore, understanding how betting odds work is the first step in learning how to bet.
+Let’s discuss.

 Money line odds represent whether a team/player will win the game/match outright.
 In contrast, point spread odds introduce a point differential to even the playing field.
-When betting on a considerable underdog that wins you will receive considerably more money on the money line than when betting on a successful favorite.
+When betting on a considerable underdog, if the team or individual athlete wins, you will receive considerably more money on the money line than when betting on a successful favorite.
 With point spreads, the point differential takes care of this, and you will more likely receive close to even money on either side.
-Here we will look at the various betting odds and break them down in detail.
+Here, we look at the various betting odds and break them down in detail.

-If you are betting in the US you will generally see American odds.
+If you are betting in the U.S., you generally see American odds.
 These are easy to identify as they come in a plus/minus format.
 You will see a plus (+) sign next to the odds for underdogs and a minus (-) sign next to the odds for favorites.
 Even with point spread betting, you will see odds since sportsbooks must still receive vigorish, or “vig”.
-Let’s get into it in further detail.
+Let’s go into it in further detail.

-On the money line, you might see that a favorite is -140, while an underdog might be +120.
-This means you need to bet $140 on the favorite to win $100, whereas a $100 bet on the underdog will win you $120 dollars.
-With point spread betting, you will generally see both sides at -110, which is how the house receives vigorish.
+On the money line, you might see an NFL favorite in any given game, like the Kansas City Chiefs, are -140, while an underdog might be +120.
+This means you need to bet $140 on the favorite to win $100, whereas a $100 bet on the underdog wins you $120 dollars.
+With point spread betting, you generally see both sides at -110, which is how the house receives vigorish.
 This means that on either side you need to bet $110 to win $100.

 Some may consider this method of representing odds to be simpler.
 Fractional odds are the amount you would win divided by the amount you are wagering.
 The fraction’s numerator (the amount you would win) is listed first, while the denominator (what you are wagering) is listed second.
 In the case of 2/1 odds, the numerator is two, while the denominator is one.